kcuhcx2/up/README.md

 - It makes error handling more predictable

+- Using functional style codeing also makes iterative testing / TDD more friendly

 ## Assumptions
 - Originally I was thinking terms were years - until I played around further with the bendigo bank calculator I found that can also include months.
 Therefore, I made some quick changes to get it to work for years + months.